lifelike/pangamebook/README.md

 edits will have to be done again if the document is ever recreated.
 It is better to read up on how to apply styles to the generated file, for instance by using a template style Word document.

+This is how to set some metadata variables, in this case to put double square brackets around links and disable shuffling:

+    pandoc -Mgamebook-shuffle=false -Mgamebook-pre-link="[[" -Mgamebook-post-link="]]" --lua-filter=pangamebook.lua -o example.html example.md

 To generate a graph from the book first create a new Markdown document using the pangamebook filter and then use the pangamebookdot filter